sthirkal/GenomeSequencingUsingTransformers/README.md

 1. Pytorch
 2. Numpy

-# What does it do...
+# What it does

-This is a novel approach to the existing field of genome sequencing.
-Using State-of-the-Art Architecture for Language Model, Transformers, We introduce scalability and efficiency in the field of Genome Sequencing.
-This model analyzes all the input genome sequences of a certain virus and predicts the mutated genomic sequence of that virus that may occur in the foreseeable future.
-This allows the researchers in biotech to work on more data regarding the virus and work on the cure for that disease even before the mutation occurs.
-This AI model helps in the field of Vaccinology and BioInformatics.
+The ongoing evolution of viruses poses a significant challenge to public health, necessitating the development of predictive models to predict genetic mutations in virus DNA.
+This paper presents a novel approach to predicting mutations in virus DNA sequences through the utilization of Multiheaded Attention, a deep learning mechanism originally designed for natural language processing tasks.
+By adapting this architecture to the genomics domain, we aim to enhance our ability to forecast viral mutation events accurately and use it to our advantage.

 # Tests conducted

-This model is tested with the most trending disease of 2020 COVID-19, We fed the model the data of all the variants discovered on COVID-19.
-We ran the output through BLAST(A genome analysis tool) and we found some major similarities in both the Sequences.
+This model has been tested with the genomic sequences of COVID-19 and its variants.
+The output was then run through BLAST(A genome analysis tool) and analysed, uncovering some major similarities and mutations in the generated sequences.

 # Changes to the Original Transformer Model

 1)This model contains only a decoder from the original transformer with a low training cost.
-(Lack of funding, So didn't work on the Encoder Part).
 2)Codon Tokenizer: The Tokenizer for this model is designed to tokenize and differentiate between different codons found in the input genomic sample.

-# Things to expect from this project
+# Things to expect

 Version 2 for this model is a work-in-progress with a team that works on the biological aspect of the project like methods to improve the tokenizer and finding a way to analyze the output of the Model.